eecs489staff/a1-sockets-mininet/README.md

 * Write applications that use sockets to transmit and receive data across a network
 * Explain how latency and throughput are impacted by link characteristics and multiplexing
+* Use build systems to manage external dependencies and build a functional program

 <a name="part1"></a>
 ## Part 1: Mininet Tutorial (Not Graded)`